RafaGago/mini-async-log/README.md

 It shows good performance compared with the bounded queue contenders on the 1M messages test when the thread count is low.
-This is hardly a surprise because it uses an unbounded algorithm, so it doesn't need to deal with the queue full case.
+This is hardly a surprise because it uses an unbounded algorithm, so it doesn't need to deal with the full-queue case.

-With 16 threads and 1M messages its throughput is just around 70% better than "mal-blocking" and its worst-case latency is much worse.
+With 16 threads and 1M messages its throughput is around 70% better than "mal-blocking" and its worst-case latency is much worse.
 Keep in mind that "mal-sync" doesn't use a bounded queue and its producers sleep under contention.

-On the 100k test, when the bounded queue versions of mal have enough room on the queue it's outperformed in every metric. "spdlog-async" catches up on the 16 thread case too.
+On the 100k test, when the bounded queue versions of mal have enough room on the queue (average use case) it's outperformed in every metric . "spdlog-async" catches up on the 16 thread case too.

 #### glog ####